bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 2: 00:18:49

 So Peter, you have mentioned cross-input aggregation as the inspiration for a lot of the work that actually has been done to date.
-Let's talk about signature aggregation, maybe start with interactive floor aggregation and sort of the cross-input aggregation history, and then we'll
+Let's talk about signature aggregation, maybe start with interactive floor aggregation and sort of the cross-input aggregation history, and then we'll explore some other ways.

-Speaker 0: 00:19:10
+Speaker 0: 00:19:11

-explore some other ways.
 Let's first say what signature aggregation is.
 It's very closely related to a multi-signature.
 But the difference is really, think of a multi-signature with multiple participants each signing, but they can all be signing a different message rather than signing all different, allow all messages to be different rather than the same.